Strengthening Democracy

 DIAGNOSE

-In partnership with leading social scientists, practitioners, and community leaders, we support research that investigates the intersections of social identity, trauma, and sacred values to better understand the drivers of toxic polarization, rising support for authoritarianism, and deepening social division.
-In addition to isolating the drivers, we test innovative approaches to intervention to determine scalable approaches for strengthening democracy at home and abroad.
+In partnership with leading social scientists, practitioners, and community leaders, we carry out research to better understand the drivers of toxic polarization, rising support for authoritarianism, and deepening social division.
+In addition to identifying the dynamics that shape our division, we design new, scalable interventions with the goal of strengthening democracy and social cohesion.

 DESIGN